shiron32/sql-data-warehouse-project/README.md

 - **Scope**: Focus on the latest dataset only; historization of data is not required.
 - **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+### BI: Analytics & Reporting (Data Analysis)

+#### Objective
+Develop SQL-based analytics to deliver detailed insights into:
+- **Customer Behavior**
+- **Product Performance**
+- **Sales Trends**

+These insights empower stakeholders with key business metrics, enabling strategic decision-making.

+For more details, refer to [docs/requirements.md](docs/requirements.md).

+## 🛡️ License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.

+## 🌟 About Me

+Hi there!
+I'm **Shiron Anto Melvin**.
+I’m an enthusiastic data professional and passionate to work with data on a mission to improve my skills and knowledge, working with data!